albertlyu/albertlyu.github.io/resume.md

 	● Prototyped common ETL tasks and file extract/ingestion techniques in Python to support the Vertica columnar database transition from Microsoft SQL Server.
 	● Wrote documentation for creating a Vertica data warehouse on a Red Hat/CentOS Linux VM.
 	● Developed and maintained MicroStrategy dashboards reporting on call center analytics.
-	● Managed MicroStrategy administration tasks, including creating schema and report objects, providing MicroStrategy and datawarehousing technical support, and troubleshooting MSTR and/or data bugs.
+	● Managed MicroStrategy administration tasks, including creating schema and report objects, providing MicroStrategy and data warehousing technical support, and troubleshooting MSTR and/or data bugs.
 	● Developed T-SQL stored procedures to extract, transform, and load data from call recording streams.
 	● Prototyped JavaScript visualizations to dynamically report on raw call data.